Quadratic Wasserstein metrics for von Neumann algebras via transport plans

 \section{Symmetry}

 We now proceed to prove that $W_{2}$ is symmetric.
 This is where the modular property of our allowed transport plans (Definition \ref{modOord}) becomes important.

-Initially in this section we work with two von Neumann algebras $A$ and $B$ with faithful normal states $\mu$ and $\nu$ respectively, again using the notation and conventions from Section \ref{AfdOordPlan}.
+For clarity, in this section we initially work with two von Neumann algebras $A$ and $B$ with faithful normal states $\mu$ and $\nu$ respectively, again using the notation and conventions from Section \ref{AfdOordPlan}.
 After setting up some general facts in this setting, we return to a single von Neumann algebra when proving that $W_{2}$ is symmetric.